blimmer/benlimmer.com/consulting.md

 ## Background

 Over the last six years, I was a Distinguished Engineer [building](https://medium.com/building-ibotta) and scaling [Ibotta](https://ibotta.com/).
+I joined the company as the 5th engineer and experienced growth to over 600 employees.
 Throughout my years at Ibotta, I played a crucial role in designing and tech-leading the most business-critical software throughout the stack.

-In addition to technical endeavors, I helped Ibotta's technology department scale as hiring increased exponentially.
+In addition to technical endeavors, I helped Ibotta's technology department scale as hiring [increased exponentially](https://medium.com/building-ibotta/actively-building-ibottas-engineering-culture-with-monique-aida-mitchell-da6847e9cefd).
 By planning to scale technology best-practices through tooling and mentorship, Ibotta became one of [Colorado's first tech "unicorns"](https://www.builtincolorado.com/2019/08/05/ibotta-series-d-funding-unicorn) hiring and retaining top technology talent in Denver.

 Now, I help companies of all sizes solve their hardest technology and scaling problems.

 ## Specialties

 {% include consulting/specialties_accordian.html %}

+For more granular details, check out [my portfolio](/portfolio).

 ## Let's Work Together!